kaver79/longtravel.github.io/interfaces/post2.md

 # {{ page.title }}

-This page has more details about interfaces
+This page has more details about interfaces.
+In the interface dir